Useful properties and contraindications for eating Brazil nuts. What are the possible harms? Walnut oil – area of use

 How it helps women

-It is worth noting separately the benefits of nuts for the female body:
+It is worth separately noting the benefits of nuts for the female body:

 • Reducing the risk of infectious and viral diseases during pregnancy.